DataDog/dd-trace-php/profiling/README.md

 Be aware that the PHPT tests will fail with the debug version of the profiler, if you haven't already, build the release version with `cargo build --release`.
+Also the `run-tests.php` version has to match the PHP version used to run the tests.

 ## Troubleshooting

 #### ld: symbol(s) not found for architecture arm64

-If your linker is complaining about not finding certain symbols, you might be missing your architecture in the [.cargo/config](.cargo/config) file.
+If your linker is not finding certain symbols, you might be missing your architecture in the [.cargo/config](.cargo/config) file.
 You should be able to fix this problem by adding your target as shown by `rustc -vV`.

+#### Can't find `libdatadog_php_profiling.so` on MacOS

+On MacOS the file extension being used is `.dylib` and not `.so`.
+The correct file path should be `target/release/libdatadog_php_profiling.dylib`.